 “The interchanges at Highway 370, 50 and in La Vista near Southport on Giles give great interstate access,” Rainbolt said.
 “In the last few years, with the e-commerce boom, it has spurred an uptick in demand for industrial land.
 With the emergence of the data center market, demand (for land) has really taken off.
 Our power structure and availability of utilities in general have really made us a target for that industry in particular.”

 Despite the increase in population, access to an educated, well-trained workforce is a challenge for the region.
-Data centers tend to need minimal staffing, so attracting talent, while extremely important, isn’t as tough as if, say, Amazon’s HQ2 were to build in the area.
+Data centers tend to need minimal staffing.
+Attracting talent, while extremely important, isn’t as tough as if, say, Amazon’s HQ2 were to build in the area.

-Still, the Omaha metro area has one of the lowest jobless rates in the country, which means selecting qualified workers from the area’s thin employment pool isn’t easy for any company.
-The unemployment rate in Omaha in August 2018 was 2.7 percent and has been hovering on either side of 3 percent for the better part of four years, according to the U.S. Bureau of Labor Statistics.
+Still, the Omaha metro area has one of the lowest jobless rates in the country.
+This means selecting qualified workers from the area’s thin employment pool isn’t easy for any company.
+The unemployment rate in Omaha in August 2018 was 2.7 percent.
+It has been hovering on either side of 3 percent for the better part of four years, according to the U.S. Bureau of Labor Statistics.

 Nationally, the unemployment rate in August fell to 3.7 percent, the lowest since 1969, BLS data show.

 “Getting people for some of these major projects – and HQ2 was a target everybody wanted – for us to compete, it’s difficult to do that,” OPPD’s O’Brien said.
 “But that’s the challenge across all of Nebraska.”

 Sarpy County has been growing at breakneck speed recently and community leaders say there’s no slowdown in sight.